 Verne M. Willaman Professor of Astronomy and Astrophysics at Penn State, will be the principal instructor for the cosmology course.
 Winner of the prestigious Sloan Fellowship and NSF Career Development grants for research, he studies black holes at the center of quasars and other galaxies at X-ray wavelengths.
 Niel is committed to educational outreach and also is the past administrator for the PJAS Astronomy awards.

 Professor of Astronomy and Astrophysics at Penn State, has been a co-instructor for several previous workshops.
 He studies the formation of stars, brown dwarfs, and planets through optical and infrared observations with ground- and space-based telescopes.
-He will be the lead instructor for the planets workshop.
+He will be the lead instructor for the stars and stellar evolution workshop.

 Physics and Astronomy Teacher at Pennsbury High School, is an alumnus of past workshops and has spent nearly a decade as a co-instructor for many different workshops.
 He will be returning to co-teach the cosmology workshop in 2015.